-If you want to purchase insurance, you must comply with the Duty of Disclosure.
-The Duty of Disclosure is outlined in the Insurance Contracts Act (1984) which is Commonwealth legislation and it applies to all types of insurance.
+If you want to purchase new insurance cover, apply to reinstate a policy or change an existing policy, you must comply with the Duty to take reasonable care not to make a misrepresentation.
+This Duty is outlined in the Insurance Contracts Act (1984) which is Commonwealth legislation and it applies to all types of insurance.

-Duty of Disclosure is a legal principle meaning that you must tell the insurer anything that you or a reasonable person in your circumstances would know and which is relevant to the insurer's decision to offer a policy to you.
+The Duty not to make a misrepresentation is a legal principle meaning that you must tell the insurer anything that you or a reasonable person in your circumstances would know and which is relevant to the insurer's decision to offer a policy to you.
 The Duty of Disclosure applies whenever you apply for insurance, wish to change an existing policy or renew a policy.

 You do not have to tell the insurer anything which reduces the risk in offering cover to you.
-You do however need to tell them anything that you know might increase its risk in insuring you.
+However, you do need to tell them anything that you know might increase their risk in insuring you.

 There are serious consequences if you withhold information when asked.
 In the worst-case scenario, the insurer may refuse to pay a claim and treat the contract as if it never existed.
-In other instances, the life office may reduce the amount you have been insured for or vary the insurance contract in a way that places the insurer in the same position you would have been in if you had disclosed everything you should have.
+In other instances, they may reduce the amount you have been insured for or vary the insurance contract in a way that places the insurer in the same position you would have been in if you had disclosed everything you should have.